juliengan/Drone-simulation/Peaceland - questions.md

   - datalake : data remains forever

-#### 2) What business constraint should the architecture meet to fulfill the requirement ?
-#### Describe in the paragraph «Alert»?
+#### 2) What business constraint should the architecture meet to fulfill the requirement ? describe in the paragraph «Alert»?
 Which component to choose?